How to Fix Under Extrude on 3D Printer?

 Summary

-There are numerous potential reasons for under-extrusion that should be carefully examined to detect and eliminate the root cause.
-It can be recommended to conduct procedures for maintenance of parts of a 3D printer and not forget to adjust its settings.
+Numerous potential reasons for under-extrusion should be carefully examined to detect and eliminate the root cause.
+It can be recommended to conduct procedures for the maintenance of parts of a 3D printer and not forget to adjust its settings.

 Finally, it is worth paying attention to the characteristics of extruder kits before purchasing one.